kervinck/gigatron-rom/Contrib/at67/midi/README.md

 ## Format
 The output format is very similar to the Miditones output format except for a few crucial differences.<br/>
 1) The Gigatron's Maximum channels, (tone generators), is limited to 4, so you **_must_** use the -t4 option<br/>
    with Miditones.<br/>
 2) The Gigatron does not support volume or instrument changes, so you **_cannot_** use the -i or -v options<br/>
    with Miditones.<br/>
-3) The wait or delay command has been changed from 2 bytes and 1ms resolution to 1 byte and 16.66667ms<br/>
+3) The wait or delay command has been changed from 2 bytes and 1ms resolution to a variable length 1 byte stream<br/>
-resolution; this has a number of important impacts.
+   and 16.66667ms resolution; this has an important impact.<br/>
-    - You cannot have a delay longer than 2116ms, so any MIDI score that does will have serious timing issues.<br/>
    - Very short delays will either be rounded down to 0ms or rounded up to 16.6666667ms, this **_will_** affect<br/>
      timing, how much of a problem it causes is completely dependent on the MIDI score and your playback architecture.<br/>
+   - The limit of 2116ms maximum delay has been lifted, gigamidi and the GCL and vASM players both support a variable<br/>
+     length byte stream of delays.
+   - Sequences of delays produced by miditones are coalesced into a single delay and then saved as a variable length<br/>
+     byte stream.
+   - Zero size delays produced by miditones are ignored.

 ## Address
 The address, **_(specified in hex)_**, is the start address in RAM of where the MIDI byte sequence will be loaded to.<br/>